evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 permanent exemption from setting a sleep schedule would allow your host to be kept on 24/7.

-**If the sleep schedule feature does not impact your regular workflow, it's recommended to first try that out or set up [the auto-sleep script](#host-auto-sleep-script).** User who only occasionally need their host to stay on (e.g. to run a one-off test overnight) can set [temporary exemptions](#temporary-exemptions) when needed.
+**If the sleep schedule feature does not impact your regular workflow, it's recommended to first try that out or set up [the auto-sleep script](#host-auto-sleep-script).** User who only occasionally need their host to stay on (e.g. to occasionally run a one-off test overnight) can set [temporary exemptions](#temporary-exemptions) when needed.
 If the feature negatively impacts your workflow on the host, you can request a permanent exemption.

 If you'd like to request a permanent exemption, please file a DEVPROD ticket with the title "Permanent Exemption Request" and set Evergreen App as the Dev Prod service.
 In it, please include your host ID and a brief description of